vmware/terraform-provider-vra/website/docs/r/vra_block_device.html.markdown

 * `links` - HATEOAS of the entity.

 * `snapshots` - Represents a machine snapshot.

+    * `created_at` - Date when the entity was created.
+The date is in ISO 6801 and UTC.

+    * `description` - Describes machine within the scope of your organization and is not propagated to the cloud.

+    * `id` - The id of this block-device snapshot.

+    * `is_current` - Indicates whether this snapshot is the current snapshot on the block-device.

+    * `links` - HATEOAS of the entity

+        * `rel`

+        * `href`

+        * `hrefs`

+    * `name` - A human-friendly name for the block-device snapshot.

+    * `org_id` - The id of the organization this block-device snapshot belongs to.

+    * `owner` - Email of the user user that owns the block-device snapshot.

+    * `updated_at` - Date when the entity was last updated.
+The date is in ISO 8601 and UTC.

 * `status` - Status of the block device.